MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-sales-and-marketing.md

 ### Get the Excel workbook for this sample

 If you want to view the data source for this sample, it's also available as an Excel workbook.
 To see the raw data, enable the Data Analysis add-ins, and then select **Power Pivot** > **Manage**.
-To download the eight original Excel files, see [Explore the Excel samples in Excel](sample-datasets.md#explore-excel-samples-in-excel).

 If you want to get and use the Excel file in the Power BI service, follow these steps:

 1. Download the sample from [Power BI Desktop samples](https://github.com/microsoft/powerbi-desktop-samples/tree/main/powerbi-service-samples).
-The file is called *IT Spend Analysis Sample-no-PV.xlsx*.
+The file is called *Sales and Marketing Sample-no-PV.xlsx*.

 1. Open the file in Excel and then select **File** > **Publish** > **Publish to Power BI**.